-It happens to everyone.
-One day you’re scrolling through precious family photos on your iPhone, and the next you’re horrified to realize you accidentally deleted them!
-Your heart drops into your stomach as you think of all the memories you captured: the birthdays, holidays, those beautiful fleeting moments.
+This happens to everyone.
+One day you're scrolling through precious family photos on your iPhone, and the next you're horrified to realize you accidentally deleted them!
+Your heart drops into your stomach as you think of all the memories you captured: the birthdays, holidays, those beautiful fleeting moments are all lost.

 Never fear, because with the right tools, data – like photos – is rarely completely lost.
 You can get your data back.